LawrenceWarren/LawrenceWarren/README.md

 - ❤️ Pronouns are he/him
 - 🌧️ London based
 - 👷‍♂️ I'm a DevOps Engineer at Humn.AI
-- 👨‍🎓 I studied & graduated from the University of Nottingham
+- 👨‍🎓 I studied at, and graduated from, the University of Nottingham
 - 🗓 My day to day work involves working with Terraform, K8S, and AWS
-- 🔥 I get paid to put out the fires that I start
+- 🔥 I get paid to put out the fires that I start!
 - 👀 I'm learning Svelte as a hobby
 - 😮‍💨 I like to keep busy in my spare time
   - 🧗‍♂️ Climbing